AbeNtokozo/invoice/README.md

  - Make sure that you have java SDK(1.6 or high) and maven(3.2 or high) install and configured on your computer

- - open invoice-project-master on and type cmd on your exploreE
+ - open invoice-project-master folder and type cmd on your explorer

  - run this command :- mvn dependency:tree